Silver: Rights Aware FAQs

 Is there an accreditation visit for Silver: Rights Aware?
 How much does it cost?

-Yes, a Unicef UK RRSA representative will visit your school to assess whether you have reached Silver: Rights Aware.
+Yes, a Unicef UK RRSA assessor will visit your school to assess whether you have reached Silver: Rights Aware.

 The cost for the Silver: Rights Aware accreditation visit varies according to the size of your school.
 Find out more about the costs of the RRSA.